 Traffic rates limited to 80 % of net activation rate (takes overhead into account).

-Traffic shall flow in both directions, but due to Upstream and Downstream possible asymmetry, loop-back mode is not allowed.
+Traffic shall flow in both directions, but due in case of Upstream and Downstream possible asymmetry, loop-back mode is not allowed except for Point-to-Point OLT.

 5.2 Measurement method for DSLAM/MSAN equipment

+In the present document only homogenous configuration are measured.
+Mixed configuration (e.g. DSLAM with ADSL+, VDSL 2 and optical interface) are not measured.

 5.2.1 Equipment configuration

 Active lines shall be carrying traffic over an ETSI loop 1, as defined in TS 101 388 [1] and TS 101 271 [3], without any additional noise.
 The loop length is dependent on the xDSL technology (see ITU-T Recommendations G.992.3 [i.2], G.992.5 [i.3] and G.993.2 [i.4]) activated on the line.
 The test set-up is as shown in figure 2.